tekkaman/TKSmartMonkey/README.md

 How to use TKSmartMonkey
 -------------
-		1) Download the codes, copy SmartMonkey directory into your project.\n
+		1) Download the codes, copy SmartMonkey directory into your project.
 		2) Compile your project and run, you'll see TKSmartMonkey is running with your program.